nataliiazab/christmas-coding-challenge-2025/README.md

 **Pattern:** Search in sorted array by halving range each time.
 **Problem:** [Binary Search](https://leetcode.com/problems/binary-search/)

-## 🟦 Day 7 — Review Day ✔️
+## 🟦 Day 7 — Revision Day ✔️

-Revise and summarize algorithms
+Revise applied patterns by summarising them with code examples to use for the next weeks.

 ---